Topl/topl_addresses/.github/CONTRIBUTING.md

 # Contributing to bip-topl

-You want to contribute to UIkit?
+You want to contribute to bip-topl?
 Awesome.
 Please take a few moments to review the following guidelines to get you started.
 Cheers.

 * [Communication channels](#communication)